Coding Contest FAQs

 - When do our codes compete?

-- Your code submission will compete head-to-head with other programs on the contest day which is Saturday, November 17, 2012.
+- Your code submission will compete head-to-head with other programs on the contest day which is Saturday, November 15, 2014.
 As the day progresses, you may modify your submission as needed.
-How much modifications you choose to do on the Saturday is entirely dependent upon how your submission is doing, whether you decide to modify it, and how well you can adapt it the day of the contest.
+The number of modifications you choose to do on the game day is entirely dependent upon how your submission is doing, whether you decide to modify it, and how well you can adapt it the day of the contest.

 - What programming languages can I use?